 Mental illness is viewed to be the major cause of global disability.
 About 25% of all people are found to be affected by mental and behavioral disorders at some time during their lives.
 Stigma as a concept includes the sense of shame that lead to secrecy, which make a barrier in early diagnosis and treatment of mental illnesses.
-In addition, stigma tends to affect the social relationship, education, the work and other community opportunities.
-Moreover, it can lead to social isolation, social exclusion and discrimination [1&2].
+In addition, Mental illness is viewed to be the major cause of global disability.
+About 25% of all people are found to be affected by mental and behavioral disorders at some time during their lives.
+Stigma as a concept includes the sense of shame that leads to secrecy, which makes a barrier in early diagnosis and treatment of mental illnesses.
+In addition, stigma tends to affect the social relationship, education, work, and other community opportunities.
+Moreover, it can lead to social isolation, social exclusion, and discrimination (1&2)

-Stigma has been described through; interpersonal interactions domain in which the major discriminating experience as reported by the mentally ill was the contact with the mental health professionals.
+Stigma has been described through; interpersonal interaction domain in which the major discriminating experience as reported by the mentally ill was the contact with the mental health professionals.
 In addition, the family members of the mentally ill expressed that mental health professionals did not appreciate their competence or experience in dealing with patients.
-In the second domain, structures discrimination, lack of support by the community services, lack of co-ordination, and no clear allocation of psychiatric responsibilities within mental health care as well as exclusion from the treatment process are the strongest form of this domain^[3]
+In the second domain, structures discrimination, lack of support by the community services, lack of coordination, and no clear allocation of psychiatric responsibilities within mental health care as well as exclusion from the treatment process are the strongest form of this domain (3).

 Stigma towards patients with mental illness comes from not only the general public, but also from mental health professionals, it could be expected that professionals within the health care system would have a more knowledge-based, reflected and realistic view of persons with mental health problems.
-The health care professionals share the general public attitude towards patients with mental illness [4&5].
+The health care professionals share the general public attitude towards patients with mental illness (4&5).

-Previous research found that mental health professionals were less optimistic about prognosis and long-term outcome when compared with the general public ^[6] Also, many studies show that nursing students have the same misconception as the public, they expecting mentally ill patients to be hostile, violent and likely to injure them.
-In a study measuring stigma towards mentally ill patients as perceived by nursing students it was found that nursing students reported high level of stigmatizing attitudes including assumption of dangerousness, unpredictability and a need for social distance ^[5 &7].
+Previous research found that mental health professionals were less optimistic about prognosis and long-term outcome when compared with the general public (6) Also, many studies show that nursing students have the same misconception as the public, they expecting mentally ill patients to be hostile, violent and likely to injure them.
+In a study measuring stigma towards mentally ill patients as perceived by nursing students, it was found that nursing students reported a high level of stigmatizing attitudes, including the assumption of dangerousness, unpredictability and a need for social distance (5 &7).

 Stigma appears within the nursing students due to lack of knowledge, adopting negative attitudes and avoiding patients with psychiatric illness.
-If nursing education does not deal with stigma, it is likely that nursing students and later on nurses will hold the same stigmatizing attitudes as have been found in the general public, including beliefs that persons with mental illness are not only in control of their illness but they caused it [8]
+If nursing education does not deal with stigma, it is likely that nursing students and later on nurses will hold the same stigmatizing attitudes as have been found in the general public, including beliefs that persons with mental illness are not only in control of their illness but they caused it (8)

 So it proposed that nursing education can positively control these attitudes.
-Once student nurses have finished their mental health nursing course experiences, many of them express positive shifts in stigma towards persons with mental illnesses [9].
+Once student nurses have finished their mental health nursing course experiences, many of them express positive shifts in stigma towards persons with mental illnesses (9).